kj4tmp/gatorcat/doc/README.md

 ### Installation

-The CLI can be built from source:
+The CLI can be downloaded from the github releases page or built from source.

+To build from source:

 1. Install the zig compiler.
 See [Zig Version](#zig-version).
+There are no other build-time dependencies.
 1. Clone this repo.
 1. Run `zig build` in the repo.
 1. The executable will be named `gatorcat` and placed in `./zig-out/bin/`.